keerthi-1802/Multi-Cuisine-Website-Using-HTML-CSS/README.md

-The Template is owned by Colorlib.
-I just Recreated it With my code.
+This template is owned by Colorlib.
+I just recreated it with my code.